parveen-daffodil/au-interface-use/au-interface-terms.md

 When a provider sells products as part of providing a Service (online shopping for example), it's obviously a good idea for everyone to be clear on the terms of the product sale.
 This applies to goods (physical products) and intangible products (like digital music) etc.

 ### No refunds for Product purchases.

-Customer agrees:
+User agrees:

-- to pay Contractor the amounts listed by the Contractor in exchange for the Products;
+- to pay Provider the amounts listed by the Provider in exchange for the Products;
-- to pay Contractor for the Products using the payment method specified by the Customer on the Services; and
+- to pay Provider for the Products using the payment method specified by the User on the Services; and
 - that, to the fullest extent available under the law, refunds are not allowed.

 ## Product delivery

-Customer agrees that:
+User agrees that:

-- Contractor may decline an order for a Product at its discretion and will provide a full refund for any declined order;
+- Provider may decline an order for a Product at its discretion and will provide a full refund for any declined order;
-- the Products are the responsibility of the Contractor when they reach the delivery address; and
+- the Products are the responsibility of the Provider when they reach the delivery address; and
-- that the Products remain the property of Contractor until the Customer has paid the Contractor for the Products in full.
+- that the Products remain the property of Provider until the User has paid the Provider for the Products in full.

 ## Agreement changes